-Finally, we aim to motivate independent reading through our active library lessons and through a range of class-shared novels in each year, from David Almond and Michael Morpurgo to Celia Rees and Phillip Pullman.
+Finally, we aim to motivate independent reading through our active library lessons and through a range of class-shared novels in each year by a range of authors.
 Our aim is to encourage students to continue to read widely throughout their study of English at Hitchin Girls' School.